 Effective shipment of Product or a Service

-The success of eCommerce websites greatly depend on the availability of an effective shipment of product or a service.
-The key is be completely direct and avoid using intermediate interruptions in the successful delivery of the goods being sold.
+The success of eCommerce websites greatly depends on the availability of an effective shipment of product or a service.
+The key is completely direct and avoid using intermediate interruptions in the successful delivery of the goods being sold.
 Therefore, the offering should reach the intended person well within time frame decided at the time of a deal.
-The experts advise to go for a well-known third party logistics service for effective deliveries.
+The experts advise going for a well-known third-party logistics service for effective deliveries.

 Resolving Customer Queries on Time

 An ecommerce website must have a mechanism through which customers` requests can get well resolve in time.
-This is applicable to both pre sales as well as post sales.
+This is applicable to both pre-sales as well as post sales.
 Majority of the consumers have questions about usage of gadgets that are new to them.
-Thus, one must have online medium by which we can give answers to clients` queries.
+Thus, one must have an online medium by which we can give answers to clients` queries.

 Managing Reverse Logistics

 A sold product needs not to function 100% all the time.
 There is always a chance it could stop working after one or two usages.
-In some cases, even the right product not deliver to customer.
-That is why, there should be a robust reverse logistics service in place for taking the wrongly delivered goods back from client.
+In some cases, even the right product does not deliver to the customer.
+That is why there should be a robust reverse logistics service in place for taking the wrongly delivered goods back from the client.

 So, to conclude, an ecommerce website business model has the above mentioned key elements.
-Each and every of these components requires effective execution for attaining overall success of the online business.
+Each and every one of these components requires effective execution for attaining the overall success of the online business.